KimRass/warehouse/Database/SQL/SQL.md

 ### `CREATE VIEW AS SELECT FROM`
 ### `CREATE ROLE`
 - Source: https://www.programmerinterview.com/database-sql/database-roles/
-- A database role is a collection of any number of permissions/privileges that can be assigned to one or more users.
-A database role also is also given a name for that collection of privileges.
+- ***A database role is a collection of any number of permissions/privileges that can be assigned to one or more users.*** A database role is also given a name for that collection of privileges.
 - The majority of today’s RDBMS’s come with predefined roles that can be assigned to any user.
-But, a database user can also create his/her own role if he or she has the CREATE ROLE privilege.
+But, a database user can also create his/her own role if he or she has the `CREATE ROLE` privilege.
 ### `CREATE INDEX ON`
 ```sql
 CREATE INDEX <<Index_name>>